Macro Calculator

 What are macros?

-Macronutrients — protein, carbohydrates, and fat — are the three nutrients your body needs in large amounts.
-Each plays a different role: protein builds and repairs muscle, carbs provide energy, and fat supports hormones and nutrient absorption.
+Macronutrients - protein, carbohydrates, and fat - are the three nutrients your body needs in large amounts.
+Each plays a different role: protein builds and repairs muscle, carbs provide energy, and fat keeps meals satisfying, carries the fat-soluble vitamins (A, D, E, K), and supplies the essential fatty acids your body cannot make.

 Tracking macros goes beyond calorie counting by ensuring you get the right balance of nutrients for your specific goal — whether that's losing fat while keeping muscle, maintaining your current physique, or building mass.